 The SECURE study is employing several measures designed to improve upon one aspect of prior study conduct: loss to follow-up.
-First, the SECURE study is being conducted in approximately 80 sites in the United States that have experience conducting contraceptive trials and experienced study coordinators.
+First, the SECURE study is being conducted in approximately 100 sites in the United States that have experience conducting contraceptive trials and experienced study coordinators.
 Study sites have been evaluated extensively for their prior hormonal birth control trial experience through a data-driven approach assessing performance on previous clinical studies, staffing of experienced study coordinators with longevity at the site, demographics of potential study subjects, and audit history.
-Fewer sites will enable more focused oversight of participating sites and facilitate more individualized attention to enrolled study subjects, as compared to our previous Phase 3 study which was conducted at 96 sites.
-Training of study coordinators at the investigator meeting, at study initiation visits, and through ongoing communication should also reduce loss to follow-up.
+Technology employed by our contract research organization, or CRO, in coordination with our clinical team will enable more focused oversight of participating sites and facilitate more individualized attention to enrolled study subjects, as compared to our previous Phase 3 study.
+Training of study coordinators at the investigator meeting, at study initiation visits, at coordinator's meetings, and through ongoing communication should also reduce loss to follow-up.
 In addition, study sites that are showing early trends toward higher rates of loss to follow-up or overall poor study management will be re-trained and, if necessary, discontinued.
 Upon subject enrollment, sites will also ask for multiple methods of contact for each subject, and will obtain permission to contact family members and utilize public records to locate subjects who are lost to follow-up.

 After site selection, recruitment of the study population is the next crucial step toward achievement of a population that will provide reliable and generalizable data in the SECURE study.

 We have trained our sites to provide individualized attention to recruitment of subjects who are most likely to adhere to the study protocol with respect to compliance, including correct patch application, timing of patch removal and replacement, electronic diary, or e-diary, completion and study visits.
 Potential subjects are carefully screened for ability, motivation and willingness to comply with all of the study visits and other requirements.
-Study coordinators and investigators have received in-depth training on selection of appropriate subjects prior to beginning subject enrollment, and these criteria are being reviewed throughout the study enrollment period.
+Study coordinators and investigators have received in-depth training on selection of appropriate subjects prior to beginning subject enrollment, and these criteria have been reviewed throughout the study enrollment period.
 Subjects are also advised through the informed consent process that noncompliance with study procedures may lead to discontinuation from the trial.
-In addition, each site is providing real-time recruitment information to the CRO throughout the recruitment process, which facilitates enrollment of the appropriate subject population.
-We continue to expect that enrollment of the SECURE study will be completed in the third quarter of 2015.
+In addition, each site provided real-time recruitment information to the CRO throughout the recruitment process, which facilitated enrollment of the appropriate subject population.
+Enrollment of the SECURE study was completed in October 2015.
+The demographics of the subjects recruited into the SECURE study are consistent with our goals of a broadly representative patient population, and fewer than 20% of subjects are naive to hormonal contraception.

 A number of measures have been put in place in order to facilitate compliance with study procedures.
 To ensure subjects are adequately educated regarding their responsibilities during the trial, a detailed subject teaching plan has been developed and implemented, and subject education regarding the importance of compliance, including videos, brochures and one-to-one education with study coordinators, is provided at repeated intervals throughout the study.
+In addition, following completion of enrollment, we have held live meetings with groups of study coordinators to reinforce study procedures to facilitate compliance.
 A number of measures have been put in place to support and monitor compliance through the study.
 One key measure is the use of e-diary and text message technology, which provides personalized reminders to subjects for patch application, diary completion and study visits, measures we believe will improve overall subject compliance.
 Phone contact with subjects between visits is part of the study protocol, which will increase the frequency of contact with subjects throughout the study.